 Have you ever dreamt a disturbing dream, but cannot remember it?
 The Sages recommended saying the following prayer while the kohanim are blessing the people:

 “Master of the World!
 My dreams and I belong to You.
-If the dreams are good — bolster them like the dreams of Joseph.
-And if they need to be remedied — fix them like the bitter waters that Moses sweetened.
+If the dreams are good, then bolster them like the dreams of Joseph.
+And if they need to be remedied, fix them like the bitter waters that Moses sweetened.

 An example of this type of transformation occurred with Balaam.
 God could have let Balaam curse the people of Israel, and only later changed his curses to blessings.
-But instead, God “placed a hook in Balaam’s mouth” — as the Midrash describes God’s complete control over Balaam’s powers of speech — so that only blessings came forth.
-Thus even the means — Balaam’s prophecies — were favorable.
+But instead, God “placed a hook in Balaam’s mouth,” as the Midrash describes God’s complete control over Balaam’s powers of speech.
+Only blessings came out his mouth.
+Thus, even the means — Balaam’s prophecies — were favorable.

 We pray that our dreams should be completely transformed for the good.
-Like Balaam’s ‘curses,’ we want both the ends and the means to be auspicious and beneficial.
+Like Balaam’s “curses,” we want both the ends and the means to be auspicious and beneficial.